 The Top Five Books for Managers #2: The Elements of Style

-This is the second in a series of five posts for management expert, and Cydcor Chief People Officer, Jeannie Finkel.
+This is the second in a series of five posts on tips and books for managers, and Cydcor Chief People Officer, Jeannie Finkel.
 In this series, Jeannie recommends the Top Five Books she believes can help you transform your management style and become a better, more effective leader.

 Writing well isn’t just a nice talent you can use to impress friends and colleagues.
 Sure, it can do that as well, but effective writing is much more important than that.
 Clear, concise writing is essential to be an effective communicator, a skill you must have if you ever hope to succeed in a leadership or management role.
 The way you write and communicate can mean the difference between getting the job or not, gaining approval for a critical project, earning the confidence of your team or organization, and the ability to explain yourself in cases when your actions are not as well received or understood.
 Effective writing ability is not just nice, it’s critical.
 It can directly impact your ability to survive and thrive in the workplace and your future growth potential.Clear, concise writing is an essential skill you must have to succeed in a leadership or management role.
 Click To Tweet